artisticat1/obsidian-latex-suite/README.md

 ### Conceal
 *This feature must be enabled in settings!*

-The **conceal** feature makes your equations more readable by hiding LaTeX code, instead rendering it in a pretty format.
+Make your equations more readable by hiding LaTeX code, instead rendering it in a pretty format.

 For example, "\dot{x}^{2} + \dot{y}^{2}" will be displayed as "ẋ² + ẏ²".